 As a child you will have needed two things in relationship; attachment and authenticity.
 If you did not receive these you may find you are unable to express yourself.
 You will have learnt ways to stay in relationship at any cost to you.
 What this then means is that you find ways to escape the uncomfortableness and longing you feel on the inside which is why the relief given by your drug of choice is so important; it gives you a dopamine hit which gives you temporary oblivion.
 This then becomes problematic as the more you fix through using, the more that is needed to have the same impact as, after that first fix, your body 'craves' more.

-If you have crossed the line with your drinking and find when you now take that first drink you can not stop then the chances are you may be an alcoholic (which is a disease, not choice).
-To have an alcohol addiction it is not about how much you drink, it is about why you drink.
-What is known is that if you are alcohol dependent you will not be able to safely drink as the first drink will get you drunk where as heavy drinkers and social drinkers can stop.
+If you have crossed the line with your drinking and find when you now take that first drink you can not stop then the chances are you may be alcohol dependent (the new-age term for alcoholic).
+AUD (alcohol use disorder) is a condition and not choice.
+To be alcohol dependent it is not about how much you drink, it is about why you drink.
+What is known is that if you are alcohol addicted you will not be able to safely drink as the first drink will get you drunk where as heavy drinkers and social drinkers can stop.

 Do not let shame stop you from getting the help you need today.